-Report To: AUDIT PANEL Date: 28 July 2020 Reporting Officer: Kathy Roe - Director of Finance Wendy Poole - Head of Risk Management and Audit Services Subject: ANNUAL GOVERNANCE REPORT 2019/20 Report Summary: To present the Annual Governance Report comprised of the two elements below for comment, challenge and approval: The Draft Annual Review against the Code of Corporate Governance for 2019/20 shown at (Appendix 1).
-The Draft Annual Governance Statement for 2019/20 shown at (Appendix 2).
-Recommendations: That Members approve the: - Draft Annual Review against the Code of Corporate Governance for 2019/20 at (Appendix 1).
-2. Draft Annual Governance Statement for 2019/20 at (Appendix 2).
+Report To: AUDIT PANEL Date: 27 July 2021 Reporting Officer: Kathy Roe - Director of Finance Wendy Poole - Head of Risk Management and Audit Services Subject: ANNUAL GOVERNANCE REPORT 2020/21 Report Summary: To present the Annual Governance Report comprised of the three elements below for comment and approval:- 1.
+The Draft Annual Review against the Code of Corporate Governance for 2020/21 shown at (Appendix 1).
+The Draft Annual Governance Statement for 2020/21 shown at (Appendix 2).
+Code of Corporate Governance 2021/23 shown at (Appendix 3).
+Recommendations: That the report is noted and documents are approved:- 1.
+Draft Annual Review against the Code of Corporate Governance for 2020/21 at (Appendix 1).
+2. Draft Annual Governance Statement for 2020/21 at (Appendix 2).
+Code of Corporate Governance 2021/23 shown at (Appendix 3).
 Links to Corporate Plan: Demonstrates proper Corporate Governance.
-Policy Implications: Demonstrates proper compliance with the Accounts and Audit Regulations 2015.
+Policy Implications: Demonstrates proper compliance with the Accounts and Audit Regulations 2015 (as amended).
 Financial Implications: (Authorised by the Borough Treasurer) Sound corporate governance and proper systems of internal control are essential for the long-term financial health and reputation of the Council.
-Legal Implications: (Authorised by the Borough Solicitor) The production of the Annual Governance Statement meets the requirements of the Accounts and Audit Regulations 2015.
+Legal Implications: (Authorised by the Borough Solicitor) The production of the Annual Governance Statement meets the requirements of the Accounts and Audit Regulations 2015 (as amended).
 Risk Management: The statement provides assurance that the Council has a sound system of corporate governance in place.
 It is considered to be an important public expression of how the Council directs and controls its functions and relates to its community.
-Background Papers: The background papers can be obtained from the author of the report, Wendy Poole, Head of Risk Management and Audit Services by: Telephone: 0161 342 3846 e-mail: wendy.poole@tameside.gov.uk
+Access to Information: The background papers can be obtained from the author of the report, Wendy Poole, Head of Risk Management and Audit Services by: Telephone: 0161 342 3846 e-mail: wendy.poole@tameside.gov.uk